Landlord and tenant resources:

-The City of Maple Grove operates a Scattered Site Rental Housing Program (SSRHP) which currently rents 27 income-restricted units to families with children.
-View information and screening standards (.PDF) on the SSRHP or call the Community Development Department at 763-494-6040.
+The scattered site waiting list is closed at this time.
+The City of Maple Grove operates a Scattered Site Rental Housing Program (SSRHP) which currently rents 28 income-restricted units to families with children.
+View information and screening standards on the SSRHP website or call the Great Lakes Management Company at 763-235-2507 or email.

 HousingLink is the Twin Cities metropolitan area’s primary source for vacant rental properties and affordable housing-related data.
 If you have questions, visit their website or call 612-522-2500.

 Minnesota Housing has information for first-time homebuyers, home improvement loans, foreclosure assistance, reverse mortgage counseling, and rental programs.
-For more information, visit them or call 651-296-7608 or 1-800-657-3769.
+For more information, visit their website or call 651-296-7608 or 1-800-657-3769.